 All over Colombia, cities, towns, family and people celebrate and recognize Holy Week in a variety of different ways and levels of intensity.

-The week of Semana Santa in 2019 in Colombia is considered to be from Sunday, April 14 to Saturday, April 20, which is the week before Easter Sunday.
+The week of Semana Santa in 2020 in Colombia is from Sunday, April 5 to Saturday, April 11, which was the week before Easter Sunday.

 It should be noted that many in Colombia take this entire Semana Santa week off.
 While only two of these days are considered national public holidays and two days are on the weekend, it has become traditional for many smaller businesses in Colombia to close for this entire week.